 JP has been active with the ATEA since 2017: (1) Panelist at Fall 2017 Conference with Truckee Meadows CC and TESLA, (2) Conference, Spring 2020, co-Chair of the "Technical Education in a Rapid Transforming World of Aerospace and Space Exploration, (3) Judge for the 3D Futures Competition.

 President of Amatrol, Jeffersonville Indiana

-Paul is president and co-founder of Amatrol, Inc., a Jeffersonville, Indiana-based manufacturer of technical learning systems and online interactive multimedia software for colleges, industry and high schools.
-Personal accomplishments include authorship of over 20 books on industrial controls and automation, design of numerous training systems for teaching engineering and technical skills, and consulting on training program development for major organizations such as Caterpillar, Ford, GM, Motorola, Cummins and Siemens.
+Personal accomplishments include: B.S.
+Degree in Mechanical Engineering from Georgia Institute of Technology, author of over 20 books on industrial controls and automation, design of numerous training systems for teaching engineering and technical skills, and consulting on training program development for many Fortune 500 organizations and various foreign governments.

 Deputy Executive Director

 I have worked in education for the past 20 years, which includes leadership in standards and assessment, curriculum development, project management, and the teaching of writing, literature, and film studies at the university level in the United States and in Shanghai, China.
 After serving as an instructional designer with the Career and Technical Education Consortium of States (CTECS) for 10 years, I became the Deputy Executive Director of CTECS in 2012.
 One key leadership skill I greatly value is building new partnerships that are mutually beneficial and that focus on program improvement in the ultimate interest of students and educators.